Code Compliance Certificate

-Failure to meet the above requirements will result in a failed Final Inspection and will incur additional cost.
+Failure to meet the above requirements may result in a failed Final Inspection and will incur additional cost.

-If as a result of the final inspection the issue of a Code Compliance Certificate is declined you may be issued with a Notice to Fix.
+If as a result of the final inspection, serious non-compliance is identified, then you may be issued with a Notice to Fix.